 - 2 cups panko (Japanese breadcrumbs)

-- Neutral flavor oil (vegetable, canola, etc) (for deep frying)
+- 4 cups neutral-flavored oil (vegetable, rice bran, canola, etc) (for deep frying)

 - ¼ onion

 - kosher/sea salt (I use Diamond Crystal; use half for table salt) (to taste)

 - ½ lemon

 To Make Tartar Sauce

 - Let’s make Tartar Sauce first.
 We start with boiling eggs.
 I learned this method at Home Economics in elementary school and still practice till now.
 Put water in a saucepan, and gently put eggs.
 Make sure the eggs are completely covered by water.
 Bring the water to boil on medium heat.
 Meanwhile you rotate the eggs with chopsticks or a spoon once in a while (this is a tip to make sure the egg yolk will be in center).
 Once the water boils, lower heat but keep the water boiling (but don’t let the eggs jumping around) for the next 12 minutes.
 Discard the water and run under cold water.
 When eggs are almost cool, they are ready to peel.

 - Meanwhile you dice the onion finely and soak the onion in cold water for 10 minutes to get rid of bitter flavor.

 - Finely chop the pickles.